-- 3.1 Rider Eligibility: For all riders participating at the Confederation or World Championships, the IWWF Rules of Eligibility apply. - 3.2 MINIMUM REQUIREMENTS AS OF YEAR 2014 will be 800 points for U19, Open and Over 30, and 400 points for all other categories on the rolling CWWC Ranking list the day the competition starts.
+- 3.1 Rider Eligibility: For all riders participating at the Confederation or World Championships, the IWWF Rules of Eligibility apply. - 3.2 Minimum requirements are 800 points for U19, Open and +30, and 400 points for all other categories on the rolling CWWC World Ranking list the day the competition starts.
 Additionally, each Federation can enter max.
 2 riders per gender per category with no minimum requirements.